ORF-4450/RobotLib/README.md

 ### WARNING ###

 This library no longer contains its dependencies.
 You have to import the dependent libraries in the robot project consuming this library.
-As of 3.0 these libraries are needed: Navx, CTRE_Phoenix.
+As of 3.0 these libraries are needed: Navx (Studica), CTRE_Phoenix 5 & 6 and Revlib.
 You can copy the json files for these libraries from RobotLib vendordeps folder to your robot project vendordeps folder.
 Don't forget to do a Gradle refresh after changing any vendordeps file.
 As of 3.4.0 you also need REVColorSensorV3.
 Note the REV color sensor vendordep was later included into REVLib so dropped as a separate vendordep for this library and robot projects.

 ### NOTICE